KyleKing/calcipy/TAG_SUMMARY.md

     line  15    TODO: Replace src_examples_dir and make more generic to specify code to include in documentation line  16    TODO: Show table of contents in __init__.py file.
 Use ast:

+calcipy/doit_tasks/doc.py
+    line  20   FIXME: May be replaced with cl_bump for creating tags, but 0.1.0 tag does not appear to be pushed to origin?

 calcipy/doit_tasks/doit_globals.py
     line 209 PLANNED: Check if Optional[PackageMeta] is necessary